BestTimesToVisit.com Logo

 Seoul Metro

-The Seoul Metro is an extensive and efficient subway system that covers almost every corner of the city and its surrounding areas.
-It's the backbone of public transportation, ideal for reaching major attractions, shopping districts, and residential areas quickly.
+The Seoul Metro is an extensive and efficient subway system that covers most of the city and its surrounding areas.
+It's the backbone of public transportation, connecting major attractions, business districts, and residential neighborhoods.

-Tip:Download the 'Kakao Metro' or 'Seoul Metro' app for real-time navigation, line status, and station information.
-Always tap your T-Money card at both the entry and exit gates to avoid incorrect charges.
-Avoid rush hours (7-9 AM and 5-7 PM on weekdays) if possible, as trains can get extremely crowded.
-Be mindful of the elderly seating areas; offer your seat if needed.
+Tip:Download the 'Kakao Metro' or 'Seoul Metro' app for real-time navigation and train arrival times.
+Always tap your T-Money card at both the entry and exit gates.
+Avoid rush hours (7-9 AM and 5-7 PM) if possible, as trains can get extremely crowded.
+Offer your seat to the elderly, pregnant women, or those with disabilities – it's a strong cultural norm.

 Intercity Buses

-Seoul's intercity bus network connects the city to virtually every other city and town in South Korea.
-These are comfortable and economical for longer day trips or travel to destinations not directly served by the KTX high-speed train.
+Seoul's intercity bus network is vast, connecting the capital to virtually every corner of South Korea.
+They are a cost-effective way to travel to cities and regions not directly served by the KTX high-speed train.

 Airport Railroad Express (AREX)

-Cost:The Express train from ICN to Seoul Station costs ₩9,500 (approx. $7.20 USD).
-The All-Stop train is slightly cheaper and makes more stops.
+Cost:The Express train (non-stop to Seoul Station) costs ₩9,500 (approx. $7.50 USD).
+The All-Stop train makes several stops and is slightly cheaper.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.